xkeshav/xkeshav/README.md

 Web Developer
 -------------

 I am working with various web technologies since last 12 years.
-JavaScript and TypeScript are my main technologies , HTML, CSS are must have skill.
-Knows Angular and React and PHP with MySQL.
-Accessibility and Maintainability of codebase is my main purpose to work on.
+JavaScript and TypeScript are my main technologies and always try to be up-to-date, HTML, CSS are my core skill.
+Also good hand experience in Angular and React and PHP with MySQL. accessibility and maintainability of codebase is my main purpose while code.

 *   🌍  I'm based in India
 *   🖥️  See my portfolio at [Below is my own profile which I have to work upon](http://xkeshav.xcom)